Sara-Mill/New-Password-Generator/README.md

 This is a code I refractored in order to make prompts which accept user's input : length, and character type: numbers, symbols, lowercase, and uppercase.
+You can find application live here => https://sara-mill.github.io/New-Password-Generator/

 UPDATE:  this code now functions as planned; generating and writing a random password generated based on user's input.